GrowOPG/GrowOPG/README.md

 Fakultet: Fakulet Informatike u Puli: https://fipu.unipu.hr/
-Kolegij: Programsko Inženjerstvo  ntankovic.unipu.hr/pi
+Kolegij: Programsko Inženjerstvo  https://ntankovic.unipu.hr/pi
 Mentori: doc. dr. sc.
-Nikola Tanković (ntankovic.unipu.hr) i Toni Starčić, univ. bacc. inf.
+Nikola Tanković (https://ntankovic.unipu.hr) i Toni Starčić, univ. bacc. inf.

 # GrowOPG
 In this repository, You can find all the available documents that were needed to create GrowOPG, a WebApp made by a team of students as our project for our Software Design class